RoniJackVituli/RealTime/readme.md

 ## Welcome to REAL TIME!

-To access the the admin page:
+To access the admin page:
 User Name: admin
 password: 123456